frameloss/empty-container/README.md

 # empty-container
 The smallest possible docker container, before adding files filesystem is only about 345 bytes (yes, bytes.)

-This was done to store configs in a container mounted via volumes into another container to help with version-control.
-A process *has* to run in a container, this satisfies that in the most minimal way ... the running process only consumes about 1k, but the container itself will use a few KB of memory.
+Update April 2020: This was _originally_ done to store configs in a container mounted via volumes into another container to help with version-control, when a process had to be running in a container.
+I think it was originally written around 2014 while Docker was still very young.
+Since then Docker has added the ability to create shared volumes https://docs.docker.com/storage/volumes/ and a bunch of other storage options, so I'm not sure if this is still relevant but leaving for historical purposes.
+It may still be useful for cases where something needs to be running for switching namespaces (for example having a static compiled binary nsenter the container's filesystem from the host).

  - add files into ./share/
  - build